 Cricklade is a 20 minute bus ride from Swindon Bus Station which is 2 minute walk from Swindon Railway Station.
+From the train station walk straight ahead, cross road at traffic lights onto Wellington Street, at end of street turn left onto Manchester Road.
+Bus station is on the right.
 Buses are one an hour and run at 20 minutes past the hour.
-Catch the No. 51 (final destination Circnester).
+Catch the No. 51 (final destination Cirencester).
 For those that have to pay their fare the return trip was £4.00 on the day of our rece.
 Bus stop in Cricklade is in Calcutt Street.
 On alighting look to your right (the direction the bus is heading for) and you will see The Vale Hotel, our first stop.